Errigal Ciarán GAC: History

 From 1928 until 1982, the parish of Errigal Ciarán was represented by Ballygawley St Ciaran's.
-The club's reformation as Errigal Ciarán in 1990 gave rise to an era of unprecedented success over the next two decades, with the club's most recent success coming in 2022 when they captured their 8th Tyrone Senior Football Championship.
-The club has also produced many illustrious players, such as Peter Canavan and the former Tyrone manager, Mickey Harte, who started his managerial career guiding Errigal to Ulster Championship success.
-Errigal Ciarán are the only club team in Tyrone to win the Ulster Senior Club Football Championship, with two championship successes to date, in 1993 and 2002.
+The club's re-formation as Errigal Ciarán in 1990 gave rise to a successful era over the next two decades, with the club's most recent success coming in 2022 when they captured their 8th Tyrone Senior Football Championship.
+The club has also produced a number of inter-county players, such as Peter Canavan and the former Tyrone manager, Mickey Harte, who started his managerial career guiding Errigal to Ulster Championship success.
+Errigal Ciarán are the only club team in Tyrone to win the Ulster Senior Club Football Championship, with three championship successes to date, in 1993, 2002 and most recently in 2024.

-The Club are also represented in the Tyrone ACL Div 3 by a Junior (Thirds) team and in the Tyrone Ladies' senior football league Division 1.
+The club are also represented in the Tyrone ACL Div 3 by a Junior (Thirds) team and in the Tyrone Ladies' senior football league Division 1.

-The clubs men's Junior team entered the Tyrone ACL at the beginning of the 2007 Season, having previously represented the club in memorial and friendly tournaments around Ulster.
-This team have reached the Tyrone Junior championship Semi Final on one occasion (2011) and followed this up with their most successful league campaign to date in 2012, reaching the promotion playoffs.
-Their continued presence and ability to compete in Tyrone Junior Football is testament to the great popularity of Gaelic Football within the parish.
+The clubs men's Junior team entered the Tyrone ACL at the beginning of the 2007 season, having previously represented the club in memorial and friendly tournaments around Ulster.
+This team reached the Tyrone Junior championship semi-final on one occasion (2011) and followed this up with their most successful league campaign to date in 2012, reaching the promotion playoffs.

 The club's senior ladies' team play in Tyrone's top flight.
-They have won the Tyrone senior championship title on two occasions, in 2007 when they went on to win the Ulster Ladies' senior club football championship, and more recently in 2012 when they defeated a highly fancied Carrickmore side.
+They have won the Tyrone senior championship title on two occasions, in 2007 when they went on to win the Ulster Ladies' senior club football championship, and again in 2012 when they defeated a highly fancied Carrickmore side.
+In 2023, they defeated St.Macartans Augher in Extra time to become champions of Ladies football in Tyrone once again.